-Tilton's 60-41XX Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted inside bellhousing.
+Tilton's 60-81XX Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted to the gearbox or bellhousing with an adapter plate.
 This hydraulic bearing assembly uses a flat-faced bearing that is intended to work with most 8.5" - 11.0" bent-finger diaphragm clutches.